feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 1. snaphost on ES2 and restore on ES5 using NFS;
 1. snapshot on ES2 and restore on ES5 using S3 (this post subject).

-For sure, the rack awareness strategy requires more manual intervertions and therefore is probably less safe.
-About NFS...
-S3 is just simpler and probably more robust.
+The rack awareness strategy requires more manual intervertions and therefore is probably less safe (there will be a post about that).
+About NFS... well, S3 is simpler and probably safer.

-Since production is no place to play around and test things out, I created two docker-compose environments to learn, test and polish the procedure so I can eventually do it in production cluster in a more safe maner.
+Since production is no place to play around and test things out, I created two docker-compose environments to learn, test and polish the procedure so I can eventually do it in a production cluster with more security.

 So, without further due, let's get started!